experteer/experella-proxy/README.md

 as it can severely influence proxy performance overhead.

 It balances for every single http-request and not per client/connection.

+The proxy is also an excellent man-in-the-middle logger.
+You can setup log events for http requests and responses (partially, e.g. only specific headers or even full message content) at any point of  transmission and thereby see what the client is sending, what the server is receiving and vice versa.
+ Checkout how to setup events for that.

 ##Install as Gem